Growing old with a pet companion

 Being a Responsible Owner

 Taking care of any pet is not easy, and you must be prepared to be a responsible and dedicated pet owner.
 What is easy, however, is finding tips and advice so you can learn more about how to look after your pet properly.
 There are lots of great sources of information online.
 Trusted sources can include veterinary sites and pet-focused companies.
 For example, Bella & Duke are an authentic, pet-loving brand that makes nutritional dog food based on your dog’s individual requirements.
 They have their own Dog Blog with lots of useful information for dog-owners, like this guide on happiness and health.
 There are plenty of fun and helpful tips – even if you have had dogs for many years, there is still so much more you can learn.
+Like people, older dogs require special nutrition too.
+Chicken feet for dogs are beneficial for older dogs due to their high content of glucosamine and chondroitin, which promote joint health and mobility.
+They also help clean dogs’ teeth, reducing the risk of dental problems.
+Chicken feet provide essential nutrients like protein, healthy fats, calcium, and phosphorus.
+Additionally, chewing on chicken feet offers mental stimulation for older dogs.
+However, moderation is key, and consulting with a veterinarian is recommended before introducing them to your dog’s diet.
 If you ever need advice on the health of your dog or cat and are worried about them, you should still seek veterinary advice from a trusted professional.

 How to Keep Your Senior Pet Happy